 Most Canadians are sports mad – so much so that they have two national sports: ice hockey in winter and lacrosse in summer.
 But it’s the former that’s the real national obsession; in 2004, CBC’s “Greatest Canadian” top ten included two retired hockey players: Don Cherry (best known for his irascible sports commentary) and Wayne Gretzky (aka “The Great One”), regarded as the best player of all time and afforded god-like status in Canada.
 Dropping in on a hockey game can give visitors an unforgettable insight into a city and its people.

 With players hurtling around and the puck clocking speeds of over 160kph, ice hockey would be a high-adrenaline sport even without its relaxed attitude to combat on the rink (as an old Canadian adage has it: “I went to see a fight and an ice-hockey game broke out”).
-The National Hockey League (w nhl.com) currently consists of thirty teams, seven of which are from Canada and the remainder from the US (though Canadians usually make up over half the players in the league).
+The National Hockey League (w nhl.com), founded in Montréal in 1917, currently consists of thirty teams, seven of which are from Canada and the remainder from the US (though Canadians usually make up over half the players in the league).
 Each team plays over eighty games a season, which lasts from October to May.
 Tickets start at around $50 for ordinary games, rise to well over $200 for play-offs and nearly always need to be bought in advance.
 The Montréal Canadiens are the most successful team in the league, with 24 Stanley Cup championships, and were the last Canadian winners, back in 1993 (though the Vancouver Canucks were runners up in 2011).
 Regardless of who makes it to the final, don’t expect to get much done the night of a Stanley Cup match – most of Canada shuts down to watch the games.

 Professional Canadian rodeo tournaments are as big as their US counterparts, and just as much fun.
 If you’re looking for an alternative to big-league professional sports, this is a good option – and something you’re not likely to see matched if coming from Europe.
 Rodeos generally take place in the western provinces (Alberta, BC and Saskatchewan), and are organized by the Canadian Professional Rodeo Association (t 403 250 7440, w rodeocanada.com).
 The season starts in March and ends in November.
 Prices can be as low as $10 in some venues, rising to well over $100 for the finals.